Interview Query

 Other Datasets To Discover

 Aside from the datasets above, what datasets can you build projects with and explore?
-These social media datasets can be of use:
+These social media data sets can be of use:

-1. LinkedIn Social Media Dataset
+18. LinkedIn Social Media Data Set

-2. Shopping Influence And Social Media
+19. Shopping Influence And Social Media

 This dataset contains the answers to a survey questionnaire about how Millennials get influenced by social media, especially with their shopping habits.
 You can create a project analyzing which demographic of which social media platform has their shopping behaviors the most heavily influenced.

-3. Fake News Detection
+20. Fake News Detection

 Social Media Data Science Projects